Protobuild/Protobuild/README.md

 Synchronisation
 -----------------

 Unlike other project generators, Protobuild supports synchronising the changes made in the C# projects back into the definition files.
+This means that changes you make in the IDE are automatically made in your build definitions.

+To synchronise your projects to the build definitions, just run Protobuild again.
+You should run Protobuild before you commit to source control.

 Source Control
 -----------------